Tariffs, trade and Trump

 The second is that WTO members must not exceed the tariff rates they have committed themselves to in their schedules (essentially long tables of tariffs, itemised by type of goods, which members submit on joining the WTO).
 These maximum tariff rates are called ‘bound tariffs’.
 Some WTO members choose to apply tariffs below their ‘bound rate’ because they consider that a lower tariff rate would benefit their economies by encouraging trade.
 Countries can though use tariffs as a form of trade defence if they think another country is dumping goods on them, or use them to protect national security and president Trump has used this as a rationale for tariffs in the past.

 Many countries also choose to sign FTAs to sit on top of their WTO commitments.
 Once a country has signed an FTA, the tariffs it can charge on imports from its partner (or very occasionally partners) are limited to the levels prescribed in that agreement.
-But it will continue to charge its standard WTO tariffs on imports from countries with which it doesn’t have an FTA.
+But to count, FTAs need to cover substantial amounts of trade rather than focus on individual sectors.

 Countries or trading blocs can also form customs unions.
 The European Union’s (EU) customs union is one example.
 In general, there are no tariffs on the movement of goods between members of a customs union, and a common tariff is placed on the import of goods from outside the union.
 In the case of the EU, this is the ‘common external tariff’.

-Since the UK left the EU, it sets its own Under the Taxation (Cross-border Trade) Act 2018, the UK’s tariff is to be set in statutory instruments made by the Treasury.
-The Treasury is required to consider a number of factors before it sets the tariff, including the interests of producers and consumers in the UK.
+Since the UK left the EU, it sets its own tariffs.
+Under the Taxation (Cross-border Trade) Act 2018, UK tariffs are set in statutory instruments made by the Treasury.
+The Treasury is required to consider a number of factors before it sets tariffs, including the interests of producers and consumers in the UK.
 It must also have regard to any recommendation made by the Department for Business and Trade (DBT).

-Does the UK have tariff free trade with the EU?
+Does the UK have tariff free trade with the EU and other countries?

 Yes.
 The Trade and Cooperation Agreement, which came into force on 31 December 2020, removes tariffs from goods traded between the UK and the EU, as long as they have sufficient local content to qualify.
 But exporters/importers have to prove that goods do qualify by meeting the rules of origin test for that good set out in the TCA.
 Evidence suggests that many exporters simply prefer to pay the tariff instead to avoid the complex paperwork involved.
 Those rules of origin could be eased for some goods if the UK joined the Pan-Euro-Mediterranean Convention (PEM) which would allow content from a wider range of countries to be counted as local.

-Since taking office President Trump has (as he did to a lesser extent in his first term) shown a willingness to use tariffs seemingly both for trade policy objectives (to boost US manufacturing at home and correct what he sees as unfair trade balances which he sees as countries taking advantage of the US), but also other policy objectives.
-His first – very brief – threat of tariffs was against Colombia, in order to get them to reverse a decision not to let a deportation flight from the US land.
-They backed down and Trump withdrew those tariffs.
+Since taking office president Trump has (as he did to a lesser extent in his first term) shown a willingness to use tariffs seemingly both for trade policy objectives (to boost US manufacturing at home and correct what he sees as unfair trade balances which he sees as countries taking advantage of the US), but also other policy objectives.

-1. To re-shore manufacturing jobs into the US.
+- To re-shore manufacturing jobs into the US.
 This requires him to levy tariffs for long enough for businesses to decide to move production into the US, and for US manufacturers to be confident enough to expand manufacturing capacity.
 In that case tariff revenue should fall over time as the US becomes less import dependent.
+This is the justification for the high tariffs being imposed on steel and aluminium.

-2. To achieve better access for US goods to overseas markets or to pursue other policy goals, and to secure changes to regulations that he thinks impact US business.
-In this case, tariffs are a temporary tactic and should be removed if the target country meets US demands.
+- To achieve better access for US goods to overseas markets and to secure changes to regulations that he thinks impact US business.
+In theory, tariffs are a temporary tactic and should be removed if the target country meets US demands.
+Since the announcement of the so-called “reciprocal” tariffs on “Liberation Day” some countries have struck deals with the US allowing US producers better access to their markets in return for some alleviation of US tariffs on their exports.

-3. As a revenue source to allow the US government to cut other taxes – that means tariffs need to be permanent but there also needs to be relatively little import substitution.
+- As a revenue source to allow the US government to cut other taxes – that means tariffs need to be permanent but there also needs to be relatively little import substitution.
+The baseline tariff of 10 per cent, which applies across the board (even where the US runs a goods trade surplus) is a revenue raiser.
+This conflicts with the first two objectives outlined above.

 President Trump is imposing these tariffs using various emergency and national security powers which means he can act without Congressional authority – though Congress could in theory revoke those powers.
-There are legal challenges to some of the tariffs he is imposing.
+But Congress has been compliant so the main action has been in the courts.

 The UK gets its act together on trade and diplomacy